rchari66/Blog-Source/content/post/personal-branding-workshop.md

     * become director and drive projects in kubernetes space at global scale

 * `What trends are having an impact on your current career or one you are thinking about pursuing?`
-    * Opertunities to grow to next level
+    * full of opertunities to prove and grow to next level

 <hr>
 ### **Threats**
 * `Do you have weaknesses that need to be addressed before you can move forward?`
-    * pay attention in calls
+    *
-    * Pro actively get help as and when needed

 * `What problems could your weaknesses cause if left unchecked?`
-    * Fail to add better value
-    * stuck on a blocker for longer time(reducing productivity)
+    *

 * `What setbacks might you face?`
     *